ABaigashov/astromodel-development/README.md

 ------------------------------------------

-AstroModel project - an astronomical development environment created for automatic storage, deployment, processing and modification of different physical, astronomical and astrophysical problems containerized by the `Docker`.
-The project is focused on maximum simplification and automatization of user interaction with program code, covering a wide range of tasks - numerical modeling, statistical analysis, optical instrument control, etc.
-Any AstroModel user can easily use, adapt and reformulate any of the existing tasks or suggest his own task without the long process of setting up and configuring the software provision.
-This allows AstroModel to act as a versatile an environment for exchanging proprietary software products in the field of astrophysical computing.
+AstroModel project is astronomical development environment created for automatic storage, deployment, processing and modification of different physical, astronomical and astrophysical problems containerized by the `Docker`.
+The main goal of this project is simplification and automatization of user interaction with program code.
+It covers a wide range of calculus such as numerical modeling, statistical analysis, optical instrument control, etc. AstroModel user can easily use, adapt and reformulate any of the existing problems.
+Also user can suggest his own problem solver without the long process of setting up and configuring the software provision.
+This allows our project to be universal environment for exchanging software products in astrophysical computing scope.

 ## Installation of Docker and docker-compose on Ubuntu ##